KingDayveed357/ModelMind/readme.md

 - Verify your `.env` file has correct Supabase credentials
 - Check that your Supabase project is active
-- Ensure the storage bucket `regresslab-data` exists
+- Ensure the storage bucket `modelmind-data` exists

 **"Frontend build errors"**